WhatsApp Business API: App vs API — A Costly Mistake

 Choose the Official API If:

-• You need to send template messages (reminders, confirmations)
+• You need to send ready-made messages like reminders and confirmations

 Consider WAHA If:

-• You are comfortable with the risk of unofficial API usage
+• You’ve made peace with the risk of using an unofficial tool

 The $5,000 Mistake: Real Scenarios